Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 - Rollovers from one eligible plan to another within 60 days

-- Qualified higher education expenses
+- Funding for qualified higher education expenses

 Who would benefit from a Roth IRA?

-However, Rae said he encourages young people to contribute to a Roth IRA rather than a traditional IRA.
+However, Rae noted that he encourages young people to contribute to a Roth IRA rather than a traditional IRA.
 This is because the funds have longer to grow tax-free.
 Plus, young people with a lower income will not see as much benefit from a tax deduction on contributions if they are already in a low tax bracket.